jpoon/crunchbase/readme.md

 ## Caveats

-* Several of the models are still to be implemented
+* Several of the models are still to be implemented.
+Feel free to send a PR if you would like to add more :)

 ## License
 Copyright (c) Microsoft Corporation, licensed under [The MIT License (MIT)](https://github.com/jpoon/crunchbase/blob/master/LICENSE.md).